iiRDS – The International Standard for intelligent information Request and Delivery

 iiRDS Sample Content Published

 In order for you and your company to understand better how iiRDS works, iiRDS sample content is published.
 You can access two iiRDS packages as well as the doucmentation in the download section (after login).

 iiRDS Release 1.0.1

 The internal Working Group “Development” of the iiRDS Consortium worked intensely since the publication of version 1.0: On July 12, 2019, the iiRDS version 1.0.1 was published.

 iiRDS Consortium: Become a Member

 The iiRDS Consortium is responsible for the further development of the standard.
-With our 30 international and diverse members, we are looking forward to exciting future developments.
+With over 30 international <link>members, we are looking forward to exciting future developments.

 What Is iiRDS, Exactly?
 A Short Introduction

 What is iiRDS all about?
+What does "intelligent information request and delivery" aim at?
 Get a short introduction of the basic idea, how the project started and what developed out of it.

 If you are technically interested in how iiRDS works, feel free to register in the menu on top of this page to have a look at the specification and the RDF schemes.